mk-fg/lafs-backup-tool/README.md

 Implementation details
 --------------------

-Only immutable lafs files/dirnodes are used at the moment.
+Only immutable lafs files/dirnodes are used at the moment, with the exception of "append_to_lafs_dir" option, which updates list of backup caps in a mutable lafs directory node.

 ##### Two-phase operation (of "backup" command)